-Prepares the student to effectively manage the health care of the athlete by recognizing and implementing appropriate strategies to enhance sports performance based on sound physiological principles including the use of drugs in sports performance, nutritional aspects, strength and resistive training, and anaerobic/aerobic training.
-Prerequisite: ATH 3013.
+Prepares the student to effectively manage the health care of the athlete by recognizing and implementing appropriate strategies to enhance sports performance based on sound physiological

 ATH 3114 Orthopedic Evaluation: Above Diaphragm - 4 hours (Spring)

 Prepares the student to properly identify, examine and assess athletic injuries to the head, spine, upper extremity, and thorax.
 This course has a laboratory component with three lectures and one laboratory each week.
 Lab fee \$62.
 Prerequisite: ATH 3033.